MetaColon/Automata/README.md

 # Automata
-A project for simulating various automata (i.e. a Deterministic Finite Automaton)
+A project for simulating various automata (e.g. a Deterministic Finite Automaton)